Maria Gray

 "Rattle," Westwind: UCLA's Journal of the Arts (forthcoming)

-"Sonnet with Dead Pansy and Double Yolk," The Columbia Review (forthcoming)
+"Sonnet with Dead Pansy and Double Yolk," The Columbia Review

 "Where Were You When Mac Miller Died," Best New Poets, Snaggletooth Magazine